vippool/clerk/doc/api.en.md

 VIPPOOL Clerk API will be terminated on May 31, 2022.
 We would like to thank all of our users for using our service.

+## Terms of Use

+All users shall use the API in accordance with this Terms of Use.

+1. You may use the API free of charge.
+2. THE API IS PROVIDED "AS IS" WITHOUT ANY WARRANTIES OR INDEMNITIES.
+YOU SHALL, WITHOUT EXCEPTION, BEAR RESPONSIBILITY FOR ANY USE OF THE API.
+VIPPOOL SHALL NOT IN ANY WAY BE RESPONSIBLE OR LIABLE FOR ANY LOSSES OR DAMAGES AS A RESULT OF USING THE API.
+3. You shall not, directly or indirectly, take any of the following actions;
+A)	Actions which may or will violate laws and regulations;
+B)	Actions which may or will be contrary to public order or morality;
+C)	Actions which may or will infringe the right of a third party;
+D)	Actions which may or will interfere or obstruct VIPPOOL’s business or interest.
+4. VIPPOOL may block your use of the API or terminate the vippool-clerk service without notification to you, for any reason, at VIPPOOL’s discretion.

 ## Common argument

 In the following, `coind_type` stands for either `monacoind` or `monacoind_test`.